-Cognitive theories focus on how the mind constructs knowledge.
-A cognitive approach to learning generally believes that learning happens through experience, trial-and-error, and thinking through ideas to develop understanding and knowledge within the mind.
+Cognitive learning theories focus on how cognitive development, or “how the mind constructs knowledge”.
+A cognitive approach to learning generally believes that the learning process happens through experience, trial-and-error, and thinking through ideas to develop understanding and knowledge within the mind.
 When someone is confused they are in a state of cognitive disequilibrium.
 When they reach understanding of a topic, they achieve cognitive equilibrium.

-The most famous cognitive theorist is Jean Piaget who developed his stage theory of child development.
-Cognitive approaches are also popular among educational technologists through approaches such as the cognitive tools approach to teaching.
+The most famous cognitive development theorist is Jean Piaget who developed his stage theory of children’s cognitive development.
+Cognitive approaches are also popular among educational technologists through learning process approaches such as the cognitive tools approach to teaching.

 1. Constructivist Theory

-The constructivist theory believes that knowledge is ‘constructed’ in the mind.
-We often contrast a constructivist approach to a behaviorist approach.
-Whereas a constructivist believes a student needs to develop genuine understanding through trial, error and logic, a behaviorist believes in learning through transmission of facts from an educator to a student.
+The constructivist learning theory believes that new information is ‘constructed’ in the mind.
+We often contrast a constructivist learning process to a behaviorist process.
+Whereas a constructivist believes a student needs to develop genuine understanding through trial, error and logic, a behaviorist believes in learning through transmission of new information from an educator to a student.

-Constructivism emphasizes that we use our prior knowledge when coming to understand a current task.
-We’ll think about what we already know and how our new knowledge can contribute to or challenge our existing knowledge.
+The constructivist learning theory emphasizes that we use our prior knowledge in the learning process.
+We’ll think about what we already know and how our new information can contribute to or challenge our existing knowledge.

-If something challenges what we already know, we need to amend our existing understandings of the world in order to repair them.
-If something builds on what we already know, we can simply stack the new knowledge onto the old knowledge.
-Over time, as more and more knowledge enters our minds through experience, we develop increasingly more complex understandings of how the world works.
+If some new information challenges what we already know, we need to amend our existing understandings of the world in order to repair them.
+If some new information builds on what we already know, we can simply stack the new knowledge onto the old knowledge.
+Over time, as more and more new knowledge enters our minds through experience, we develop increasingly more complex understandings of how the world works.

 2. Social Constructivist Theory

-A social constructivist embraces the notion of constructivism.
-However, social constructivists belive that learning is an inherently social practice.
-We learn through social interaction first and then internalize that knowledge over time.
+The social constructivist learning theory embraces the notion of constructivism.
+However, social constructivists belive that the learning process is an inherently social practice.
+We learn new information through social interaction first and then internalize that new information over time.

 The most famous social constructivist is Lev Vygotsky.
-Vygotsky believed that we learn through ‘external speech’, for example when talking out loud to work through an issue.
+Vygotsky’s learning theory believed that we learn through ‘external speech’, for example when talking out loud to work through an issue.
 As we get older and more intellectually competent, we develop ‘private speech’ where we talk things through in our minds, thereby internalizing the learning process.

 Vygotsky also argues that students learn best when in interaction with a ‘more knowledgeable other’.
 That more knowledgeable other can model language use and the steps required for completing a task.
 By being exposed to others’ explanations and modeling, learners see others’ perspectives and explanations.
 These explanations can help us critique and improve on our own thought processes.